dy/piezo/README.md

   [y0].
 )

+export lp.
 ```

 Features:

-* _import_ − by default, all top-level functions and variables are exported.
-Unused functions are tree-shaken from compiled code.
+* _import/export_ − defines imported or exported module parts.
+Unused functions are tree-shaken from the compiled code.
 Built-in libs are: `math`, `std`.
 Additional libs: `latr`, `musi` and [others]().
-* _scope_ − block scope is defined by nesting `()` (unlike `{}` in JS) − variables defined in block act within its scope.
+* _block scope_ − parens `()` permit defining variables within its scope, making `{}` redundant for blocks (like one-line arrow functions in JS).
-* _state_ − internal function state is persisted between fn calls via ellipsis operator `...state=init`.
-State is identified by function callsite for current module instance.
-That is like language-level react hooks.
+* _state_ − internal function state is persisted between fn calls via ellipsis operator `...state=initValue` (prefix ellipsis in punctuation means "continuation" of larger sentence).
+That is like language-level react hooks, an alternative to classes with instances.
 * _grouping_ − comma operator allows bulk operations on many variables, such as `a,b,c = d,e,f` → `a=d, b=e, c=f` or `a,b,c + d,e,f` → `a+d, b+e, c+f` etc.
-* _end operator_ − `.` at the end of scoped function definition acts as indicator of returned value, instead of replacement to semicolon.
+* _end operator_ − `.` acts as indicator of returned value and end of body.
+Any code after that is dead code.

 ### [ZZFX Coin](https://codepen.io/KilledByAPixel/full/BaowKzv)